Emergency Medical Technician

-The emergency medical technician (EMT) is a vital member of the emergency medical services (EMS) team, delivering out-of-hospital emergency care under the direction of an emergency physician.
-EMTs are a mainstay within public health and community service agencies, operating emergency vehicles that respond to emergency rescue calls and other life-threatening situations.
-The EMT’s primary responsibilities are to safely care for victims of accidents or sudden illnesses by stabilizing the patients and then safely transporting them to the hospital emergency department.
+The emergency medical technician (EMT) is the second tier of the emergency medical services (EMS) team, delivering out-of-hospital emergency care under the direction of an emergency physician.
+EMTs are a primary link between the emergency scene and the emergency department.
+An EMT’s primary responsibilities are to provide care by stabilizing victims of critical illnesses and sudden injuries.

-The program intends to prepare individuals for initial employment as an EMT.
+The Polk State Emergency Medical Technology Program prepares individuals for initial employment as an EMT.
 Instruction includes knowledge of current techniques and development of professional attitudes required of an EMT providing emergency medical care in any setting.
-This intensive 276 contact-hour program requires careful planning of school, work, and home schedules in order to succeed.
-Students are advised to contact the EMS program coordinators for additional information and scheduling details.
 This program consists of lecture, lab, and clinical components.

 Gainful Employment: For more information about graduation rates, the median debts of graduates, and other important information, please click here.

-The only prerequisite to the Emergency Medical Technology, C.C.C. is EMS1059C – Emergency Medical Responder (EMR).
-EMR completion certificate from other institutions will require verification of equivalency.
-Students may choose the Emergency Medical Responder Credit-by-Exam option in which they must earn a score of 80% or higher.
-Successful completion of this exam or current EMR certification from the National Registry of Emergency Medical Technicians (NREMT) is the only non-traditional means of obtaining Polk State College credit for EMS1059C.
+The prerequisite for Emergency Medical Technology is EMS1059C – Emergency Medical Responder (EMR).
+Current EMR certification from the National Registry of Emergency Medical Technicians (NREMT) is the only means of obtaining Polk State College credit for EMS1059C.

 Program Specific Accreditation